gl-inet/docs4.x/docs/interface_guide/lan.md

 ## DHCP Server

-The **DHCP Server** is enabled by default.The DHCP server automatically assigning IP addresses and other communication parameters to each client devices.If the DHCP server is disabled, you will have to configure them manually for each client.[How to manually configure static ip](../interface_guide/manually_configure_static_ip.md)
+The **DHCP Server** is enabled by default.The DHCP server automatically assigning IP addresses and other communication parameters to each client devices.If the DHCP server is disabled, you will have to configure them manually for each client.
+[How to manually configure static ip?](../tutorials/manually_configure_static_ip.md)

 You can change the starting and ending IP addresses to suit your needs, for example, if the size of the network expands or shrinks, if there are IP address conflicts in the network, or if the subnet mask or IP address range has changed.